poshaughnessy/screenshotdontlink.org/README.md

 ## What about other articles?

 Totally link to that!
 If you're not sharing something just to complain about it, keep doing that.
 We need to fund (real) journalism more than ever.
+I help fund a news organisation that I like by being a member - I encourage you to subscribe to reputable news organisations too.

 ## Are there alternatives to screenshots?